-- 1. The states shall recognize the [competence] of the authorities of indigenous peoples to exercise [jurisdictional functions] in their territory in accordance with their own standards, institutions and procedures.
-Indigenous peoples have the right to maintain [control] and strengthen their legal systems to address the internal matters that affect their rights and interests, and to apply them in accordance with their own rules and procedures.
-15/ - 2.
-The indigenous law and legal systems shall be recognized and respected by the national [and international] legal systems. $\frac{16}{}$ - 3.
+- 1. [Indigenous peoples have the right to promote, develop and maintain their institutional structures and their distinctive customs, spirituality, traditions, procedures, practices and, in the cases where they exist, juridical systems or customs, in accordance with international human rights standards.] - 2.
+The indigenous law and legal systems shall be recognized and respected by the national, regional and international-legal systems.
+(Approved on January 18, 2011 Thirteenth Meeting of Negotiations in the Quest for Points of Consensus) - 3.
 The matters referring to indigenous persons or to their rights or interests in the jurisdiction of each state shall be conducted so as to provide for the right of the indigenous people to full representation with dignity and equality before the law.
 Consequently, they are entitled, without discrimination, to equal protection and benefit of the law, including the use of linguistic and cultural interpreters.
 (Agreed upon by consensus on November, 2004 Fourth Meeting of Negotiations in the Quest for Points of Consensus) - 4.
-The states shall take effective measures in consultation with the indigenous peoples to ensure implementation of this article, 17 [for which they shall determine the coordination of the indigenous jurisdictional systems with the national legal systems].
+The States shall take effective measures in conjunction with indigenous peoples to ensure the implementation of this article.
+(Approved on January 18, 2011 Thirteenth Meeting of Negotiations in the Quest for Points of Consensus)